oaeproject/Hilary/README.md

 #### Apache Cassandra

-Download the latest version if [Apache Cassandra](http://cassandra.apache.org/) and extract it to a directory of your choice.
+Download the latest version of [Apache Cassandra](http://cassandra.apache.org/) and extract it to a directory of your choice.
 Then you can start it in the backround by running the following:

 ```
 cd my-cassandra-dir